nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 the bundle to.

-We create a list of Excluded Nodes, i.e., nodes through which we will [not]{.underline} compute a route for this bundle.
+We create a list of Excluded Nodes, i.e., nodes through which we will not compute a route for this bundle.
 The list of Excluded Nodes is initially populated with:

--   the node from which the bundle was directly received (so that we avoid cycling the bundle between that node and the local node) -- [unless]{.underline} the Dynamic Route Selection Algorithm is being re-applied due to custody refusal as discussed later;
+-   the node from which the bundle was directly received (so that we avoid cycling the bundle between that node and the local node) -- unless the Dynamic Route Selection Algorithm is being re-applied due to custody refusal as discussed later;

 -   all excluded neighbors for the bundle's final destination node.